Can I replace my denture with dental implants?

-There are two common ways dentures are connected to the implants.
+There are two common ways the dentist can connect dentures to the implants.
 A removable implant overdenture will simply snap onto the implants.
-The denture will need to be removed for daily cleaning and maintenance.
+You will need to remove the denture daily to clean and maintain it.
 However, a denture can also be fixed to the implants.
-Here your dentist will use screws to secure the denture to the implants.
-Only Dr. Furgurson will be able to remove the denture at our Chapel Hill, NC dentist offices.
+With implant-supported dentures, your dentist will use screws to secure the denture to the implants.
+Only Dr. Furgurson will be able to remove the denture at our Chapel Hill, NC dentist office.

 How long do dental implants last?

 Most dental implants are made of titanium which is a strong metal that will not decay.
 However, it is important to take care of your overall and oral health.
 If you brush at least twice a day, floss at least once a day, visit your dentist regularly and remain in good overall health, there is no reason your implants shouldn’t last a lifetime.